Money purchase annual allowance

 The MPAA only applies to money purchase contributions being made.
 So it is still possible for an individual to accrue benefits in a defined benefits (including final salary) scheme up to the current standard annual allowance of £40,000, but taking into account any money purchase contributions that will be counted against the MPAA as detailed above.
 If the money purchase contributions exceed the MPAA then an ‘alternative annual allowance’ (the standard annual allowance minus the MPAA) plus any carry forward will apply to any defined benefits accrual.
-For the 2016/17 tax year, the alternative annual allowance was £30,000 pa (£40,000 less a £4,000 MPAA) or a lesser amount if the tapered annual allowance also applies to the individual in a tax year.
+For the 2017/18 tax year, the alternative annual allowance will be £36,000 pa (£40,000 less a £4,000 MPAA) or a lesser amount if the tapered annual allowance also applies to the individual in a tax year.
 See What if the tapered annual allowance applies as well as the MPAA? for more information.

 - Employer pays monthly contributions of £1,000 on the 1st of each month.